 It is one of many approaches that can support pathways out of poverty for the extreme poor.

 As it is an emerging area with varying definitions and applications, the objective of this brief paper is to:

-- present eight key features that characterize a push/pull approach;
+- present eight key features that characterise a push/pull approach

-- share field experiences from programs translating theory into practice; and
+- share field experiences from programmes translating theory into practice